 Have 2 top-rated pet food brands been exposed as frauds?
-Or, has a “shady” lawsuit filed last month set out to do little other than trash these pet foods’ stellar reputations?
+Or, has a “shady” class-action lawsuit filed in 2018 set out to do little other than trash these pet foods’ stellar reputations?

 Depending on whom you ask, you’ll probably get a different answer.